ProjectPhase/SvenDekker/_posts/2023-09-12-setting-up-the-static-website.md

 ---
-title:  "Week 1: Setting up the static website"
+title:  "Setting up the static website" #Week 1
 permalink: /documentation/week_1/
 last_modified_at: 13-9-2023
+toc: true
+toc_label: "Step by Step"
+toc_icon: "stream"
+read_time: false
 ---

 This article will take you step by step through the process of building your own static website.